 Dr. Michael Reiner stated that he believed an article from the AFT Advocate in November was alarming, stating AFT and CSEA raised concerns about intimidating comments made during a Skyline College public presidential forum.
 Dr. Reiner stated while this incident occurred, the college presidents did nothing and the Interim Chancellor praised the individual for their "passion."
 A request was apparently made to investigate the event, but nothing has happened since; Dr. Reiner believes this is due to the "veil" of HR and various personnel values.
 Dr. Reiner believes this incident is counterproductive to our continuing "Contemporary Conversation Regarding Race, Class, Gender, Privilege and Equity" series because issues of identity and discrimination played a significant role.
 Dr. Reiner stated that he personally experienced the culture of Skyline College and can attest to the concerns expressed by AFT and CSEA.
-He said he also wrote an essay about the Holocaust and anti-Semitism and their relationship to social justice, thinking it would be a welcome addition to the conversation on diversity and inclusion; instead, he said he was met with resistance and, as a person of Jewish faith, was offended and worried whether he had stepped into an environment hostile to his ethnicity.
+He said he also wrote an essay about the Holocaust and anti-Semitism and their relationship to social justice, thinking it would be a welcome addition to the conversation on diversity and inclusion; instead, he said he was met with resistance and, as a person of Jewish faith, was offended that he was operating in what he felt was an anti-Semitic environment.
 Dr. Reiner appealed to the Board, based off of the concerns brought forth by AFT and CSEA.
-He stated he was a member of the administration at Skyline College for only four months before he was "cut off at the knees without warning for telling inconvenient truths" and requested this circumstance not happen to others for simply trying to do the right thing.
+He stated he was a member of the administration at Skyline College for only four months before being let go for "telling inconvenient truths" and requested this circumstance not happen to others when simply trying to do the right thing.